October 20, 2018, 10am – 3pm

 Trick or Treat Trail

 10 a.m. – 3:00 p.m.
-Registration and start will be in Myrick Park at the head of the marsh trail, near the lower parking lot.
+Registration and start have been moved to the Gun Club Shelter!
+The Gun Club Shelter is in Myrick Park near the head of the marsh trail, near the lower parking lot.
 Become Enchanted while trick or treating with your favorite characters!
 The trail will lead you back to the Myrick Park Center, featuring kid-friendly performers, free popcorn and hot chocolate, and more!

 New in 2018!
 Enchanted Forest will be participating in the Teal Pumpkin Project.
 This project, led by the Food Allergy Research & Education foundation, allows children with food allergies or children unable to have candy for various reasons, to be included in trick-or-treating festivities.
-This year, nine of the seventeen trick-or-treat stations will be giving out non-food treats.
+This year, 10 of 19 treat stations will be a non-food item treat!
 This will be signified by a teal pumpkin at the station and the Enchanted Forest map.
 Please note: there will still be candy and food at this event.

 Main Stage – see above for schedule